mattrkleinman/KleinmanFoster_2025_eLife/README.md

 The top level individual directories correspond to data from Experiment 1 or Experiment 2.

-Within the Experiment 1 directory, each folder corresponds to a single subject, and indicates the experimental group (Exp for experimental and Con for control) and subject ID (1-4 for Exp, 1-3 for Con).
+Within the "Experiment_1" directory, each folder corresponds to a single subject, and indicates the experimental group (Exp for experimental and Con for control) and subject ID (1-4 for Exp, 1-3 for Con).
 Within each subject directory are session directories, labeled by the date and session of the day.
 For example, "Con_1\20210601_run2" is the 2nd session recorded on 2021/06/01 for control subject 1.

 Each session directory includes up to 4 files.
 Sessions that only recorded local field potentials for sharp-wave ripple analyses include "session_info.mat" and "ripple_events.mat".
 Sessions that also recorded spiking of individual neurons additionally include "spike_data.mat" and "sdes.mat".
 The descriptions of each file are below: